4 Hours / 4 CEs

 • Practice Setting

-• Child Advocacy Centers (CACs)
+• Child Advocacy Centers (CACs) and multidisciplinary team hubs

 • Hospital-based child protection teams

-• Law enforcement agencies with child abuse or special victims units
+• Law enforcement special victims/child abuse units

 Presented By